coderazzi/aws_codeartifact_maven/README.md

 * **Domain Owner**: the account owner, something like 023174738914
 * **Maven server id**: the server name provided in your maven settings file -as following the instructions from AWS-.
   This is a value obtained already from the maven settings file, using all servers whose username is **aws**
-* **AWS profile**: the profile to use to obtain the credentials, obtained from any of the files &lt;USER-HOME&gt;/.aws/config, &lt;USER-HOME&gt;/.aws/credentials, &lt;AWS_CONFIG_FILE&gt;, &lt;AWS_SHARED_CREDENTIALS_FILE&gt;
+* **AWS profile**: the profile to use to obtain the auth token, read from any of the files &lt;USER-HOME&gt;/.aws/config, &lt;USER-HOME&gt;/.aws/credentials, &lt;AWS_CONFIG_FILE&gt;, &lt;AWS_SHARED_CREDENTIALS_FILE&gt;
 * **Region**: the target region.
 If specified, it overrides the region given by the profile -if any-
 * **Maven settings file**: the location of the maven settings file, usually under ~/.m2
 * **AWS cli path**: the location of the aws executable, cabe specified as **aws** if it can be found in the path

-The button Generate credentials will initiate the requests of a token to AWS and its inclusion in the maven settings file
+The button Generate Auth Token will initiate the requests of a token to AWS and its inclusion in the maven settings file

 ## MFA support